Start9Labs/documentation/site/source/user-manual/service-guides/nextcloud/nextcloud-linux.rst

 File Syncing - Nextcloud Desktop
 ================================
 This is Nextcloud's official client application for file syncing and account management.
-It is typically available from your package manager (i.e. `apt`, `pacman`, or `rpm`) as `nextcloud` - or you can get the latest version from the `Download for Desktop <https://nextcloud.com/install/#install-clients>`_ section of Nextcloud's install page.
+It is available in your favorite package manager (usually as `nextcloud`).
+You can also see this `full list of available packages <https://help.nextcloud.com/t/linux-packages-status/>`.   or you can get the latest version as an AppImage from the `Download for Desktop <https://nextcloud.com/install/#install-clients>`_ section of Nextcloud's website.

 LAN Setup
 .........
-Make sure you have first set up :ref:`LAN access for your OS<lan-linux>`.
+Make sure you have first set up :ref:`LAN access<lan-linux>`.

 1. Open the client and click "Log In"
 2. From your Embassy's Nextcloud Service page, go to "Interfaces" and copy the LAN address